-Board of Regents for the Oklahoma Agricultural and Mechanical Colleges Oklahoma State University Oklahoma City, Oklahoma
+Board of Regents for the Oklahoma Agricultural and Mechanical Colleges Intercollegiate Athletics Program Accounts of Oklahoma State University Oklahoma City, Oklahoma

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the business-type activities and the discretely presented component unit of the Intercollegiate Athletics Program Accounts (the "University Athletics Program"), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the University Athletics Program's basic financial statements, and have issued our report thereon dated November 30, 2021, which contained an emphasis of matter paragraph regarding departmental financial statements.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and discretely presented component unit of the Intercollegiate Athletics Program Accounts (the "University Athletics Program"), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the University Athletics Program's basic financial statements, and have issued our report thereon dated November 21, 2022, which contained an emphasis of matter paragraph regarding departmental financial statements.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the University Athletics Program's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the University Athletics Program's internal control.
+In planning and performing our audit of the financial statements, we considered the University Athletics Program's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the University Athletics Program's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the University Athletics Program's internal control.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.